rocketacademy/bootcamp-4.1/logistics/required-software.md

 brew install git
 ```

 2\.
-Verify Git is installed by running `git --version` in the [VS Code terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).
+Verify Git is installed by running `git --version` in the <a href="https://code.visualstudio.com/docs/editor/integrated-terminal" target="_blank">VS Code terminal</a>.
 This should print out a version number on the next line, e.g., `git version 2.9.2`.

 ```
 git --version
 ```

 3\.
-Download and install the [Git Credential Manager](https://github.com/microsoft/Git-Credential-Manager-Core/releases/download/v2.0.498/gcmcore-osx-2.0.498.54650.pkg)
+Download and install the <a href="https://github.com/microsoft/Git-Credential-Manager-Core/releases/download/v2.0.498/gcmcore-osx-2.0.498.54650.pkg" target="_blank">Git Credential Manager</a>

 >To install the Git Credential Manager you may need to allow "unidentified developer apps".
-Don't worry, Git Credential Manager is created by Microsoft.
-[Instructions here](https://support.apple.com/en-sg/guide/mac-help/mh40616/mac).
+Don't worry, Git Credential Manager is created by Microsoft. <a href="https://support.apple.com/en-sg/guide/mac-help/mh40616/mac" target="_blank">Instructions here</a>.
 >
 >If you are using a company computer for this course you may not be able to override the security settings.
-You may need to [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead.
+You may need to <a href="https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token" target="_blank">create a personal access token</a> instead.

 ### Personal Access Tokens&#x20;

 ### Configure Git and GitHub

 When using the HTTPS protocol on GitHub to retrieve repository information you will need to develop a personal access token on your GitHub account, you will then be able to use this token to authenticate your request.
-To create a personal access token please follow this set of [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+To create a personal access token please follow this set of <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token" target="_blank">documentation</a>.

 After you have created the personal access token be sure to save it in a safe spot as it will be required when authenticating requests to the GitHub servers.
 You will be prompted to pass your GitHub username and password when trying to push to repositories, use your Personal Access Token in place of your password.&#x20;